Point Duty Traffic Court Defence & Legal Services — Licensed Paralegal OntarioPoint DutyTraffic Court Defence and Legal Services

 What the charge means

 Under section 265 of the Criminal Code, a person commits assault when they intentionally apply force to another person, either directly or indirectly, without that person's consent.
-Simple assault under section 266 carries up to six months on summary conviction.
+Simple assault under section 266 is a hybrid offence: up to five years on indictment, or up to two years less a day on summary conviction.

 ii.